l0rd/blog-files/domeide/README.md

 ## Introducing Doclipser

 With these features in mind we built [doclipser](www.github.com/domeide/).
-An eclipse plugin to edit, build and run docker containers.
+An eclipse plugin to edit, build and run Docker containers.

 Doclipser has Dockerfile support: syntax highlighting, autocomplete and syntax verification.
-It still doesn't have compose yml files support but support a few Docker commands that allow you to build source files or launch runtime environments.
+It still doesn't have Compose yml files support but supports a few Docker commands that allow you to build source files or launch runtime environments.

 ![doclipser](https://github.com/domeide/doclipser/raw/master/images/doclipserdemo.gif)